vchelaru/Gum/docs/_states/Categories.md

 ![](sharedexplicitset.gif)

-Once the **X** variable is set on one state in a category, all other states in the same category will automatically have this value set - even new categories:
+Once the **X** variable is set on one state in a category, all other states in the same category will automatically have this value set - even new states:

 ![](newcategorizedstate.gif)

 # Removing Variables from Categories

-Variables can be removed from categories, but this removal must be done at the category level rather than at the individual state.
-To remove a category:
+Variables can be removed from states, but this removal must be done at the category level rather than at the individual state.
+Doing so will remove all variables from all states within a category.
+To remove a variable in all states in a category:

 1. Select the category itself (not the state)
 1. Click the "X" button next to the variable